Simple Tax Guide for Americans in France

 If you participate as a sole or partial owner of other type of a small business company of other types (SARL, SA, SAS) - then answer YES to the question Do you own at least 10% of a foreign corporation (ie are you a part or whole owner of a private non-US company)? in Other Income section of our Tax Questionnaire.

 Similarly to income, tax also has to be reported separately for each type of income on which tax was paid.
 Income tax withheld from wages is shown as TAX SALAIRE BRUT of the Bulletin de Salaire.

-For US tax purposes, “Contribution Sociale Généralisée” (CSG) and the “Contribution pour le Remboursement de la Dette Sociale” (CRDS) are not creditable or deductible taxes under the Internal Revenue Code or the U.S.-French Income Tax Treaty.
+For US tax purposes, “Contribution Sociale Généralisée” (CSG) and the “Contribution pour le Remboursement de la Dette Sociale” (CRDS) are now eligible for the Foreign Tax Credit under the Internal Revenue Code or the U.S.-French Income Tax Treaty.

 Taxes on unearned income may be withheld by the payor (i.e.,bank withheld income tax from dividends) or you may owe tax upon completion of tax assessment form.
 Report each type of tax paid during the filing year in the respective section of our Questionnaire, even if it applied to income received in prior years.

 Wealth tax (Impôt sur la fortune) is not an income tax.
 It can be deducted on your US tax return as a part of itemized deductions.
 Report this tax in section Main > Deductions of our Tax Questionnaire.

 Example: A US Citizen files a joint tax return in France with their nonresident spouse.
 In the US, the US Citizen files claims married filing separately status and files Form 1116.